 SETTING UP YOUR SHOT FOR SUCCESS

-Before diving into grip sizing, it's important to note that many different factors come into play with your golf shots.
+Before diving into what grip sizing you need, it's important to note that many different factors come into play with your golf shots.
 The grip may seem insignificant especially next to the head and shaft.
 And understandably so.

 First there’s the loft and lie of your clubs.
 Are you getting the right amount of lift and carry?
 Are your clubs the right length, suitable for your height and arm lengths?